tischda/hugo-search/README.md

         path of the hugo site (default ".")
   -indexPath string
-        path of the bleve index (default "indexes/search.bleve") -stepAnalysis
+        path of the bleve index (default "indexes/search.bleve") -verbose    verbose output
-        display memory and timing of different steps of the program -verbose    verbose output
   -version
         print version and exit